Jackson and McMinn Treaty: Treaty

-The outcome of subsequent negotiations resulted in the Jackson and McMinn Treaty of 1817.
+The outcome of subsequent negotiations resulted in the Jackson and McMinn Treaty, signed at the Cherokee Agency, July 8, 1817.
 The treaty transferred lands in Georgia along the Apalachee and Chattahoochee Rivers (Article I), lands in Tennessee fronted by the Sequatchie River (Article 2), and two areas in Alabama just north of the Tennessee River that had been ceded to the Cherokee chief Doublehead.
 (Article 10).
 In return for secured title to lands along the Arkansas and White Rivers for the Cherokee.
 In the treaty, the federal government also promised to fund the move of the Indians to the west.
-Whereas the treaty recognized the Cherokee as true title owners of the lands of West Tennessee, the treaty recognized the right of those Cherokee who wished to remain would do so separate and apart from any united States or Tennessee government, whereas the Cherokee were recognized as a sovereign people with the right to self-determination and self-governance separate and apart from the united States and Tennessee.